FarronF/limerick-council-meetings/meetings/2022/11/02-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 12th October 2022.md

 resolution to proceed with the development as described in the Chief Executive’s Report of

-August 29th 2022, prepared in accordance with Section 179 3(a) of the Planning and--- 3
+August 29th 2022, prepared in accordance with Section 179 3(a) of the Planning and
+---
+3

 Development Act 2000 (as amended) but to include the following variation in the interest of